joechrisellis/pmatrix/README.md

 TODO
 ====

-* Allow the terminal width and height to be modified during execution.
+* Work on efficiency.
+You will always have to expect some overhead with Python and accept the fact that pmatrix will never be as fast as cmatrix.